 DFS was previously known as Deloitte Financial Services and was the financial planning arm of the accounting firm, Deloitte Touche Tohmatsu from 1987 to 2001.
 During this time, a rigorous manager research process was developed to assess the performance quality of specialist fund managers.
 The manager research process was applied to build Asset Class Model portfolios s to equip advisers with the requisite tools to customise the asset allocation of their clients.

-The Principals of DFS have owned the business since 2002 and since this time DFS has been independent of institutional ownership.
+The Principals of DFS have owned the business since 2002 and since this time DFS has been privately owned without any institutional ownership.
 DFS has continued to develop its manager investment research capabilities, the cost of which is internally absorbed.
 In this regard, DFS receives no payments from fund managers that are subjected to its manager research process and therefore is not subjected to adverse influences that arise from such conflicted models.

 Whilst the DFS Asset Class Models performed well during the GFC in relative terms, the extent of capital losses prompted clients to question the veracity of how we (and indeed wealth management firms in general) manage portfolios.
 While advisors explained that the losses were caused by portfolio risk significantly breaching normal levels, clients typically responded with “why didn’t you manage the portfolio risk” …“isn’t that what you do?